Indian Statistical Institute,ISI BMATH/BSTAT 2021 All UGB Subjective Solutions: Click Here

 This is an ellipse.
 The first curve is entirely inside this ellipse.
 Indeed, if

-then hence and
+hence

 The first two curves divide the plane into 3 regions.